wearvr/pico-vr-unity-sdk-instructions/docs/pico-iap-payment-sdk-user-management.md

 ## Update AndroidManifest.xml

-Edit the `Plugins/Android/AndroidManifest.xml` file and add the following:
+Edit the `Plugins/Android/AndroidManifest.xml` file:

 ##### Permissions

-Add the following lines beneath the existing `<uses-permission ... />` declarations:
+Check the following lines are present:

 ```
 <!-- Access to the device's network interface -->